 All races are televised live in the UK on Channel 4 and Racing UK TV, and in Australia on Channel 7.

 The history of the Royal Ascot races date back to the days of Queen Anne, when the first royal Ascot racecourse was laid out by decree for "horses to gallop at a stretch."
 This first ever royal race took place on Saturday, August 11, 1711 as jockeys vied for The Queens Plate - worth a staggering £100!

-and priority admission tickets for Ascot Week are on sale in early
+and priority admission tickets are on sale at the gate in early

-autumn of the previous year, with general admission tickets open
+autumn of the previous year.
+General admission tickets later open